rpRajpatel/Bash_Scripting/README.md

 - Create a folder.
 - Open the folder in VS-Code.
-- Clone the Git repository using the command: git clone {#copy the HTTP URL from the Git repository}
+- Clone the Git repository using the command:

+                                          git clone #copy the HTTP URL

 ##  SSH Key: